QMSTR/qmstr/doc/Getting-Started.md

 This tutorial will use the JSON-C library as the project under analysis.
-The files referenced in the following steps are locatedd in the [tutorial](tutorial/) subdirectory.
+The files referenced in the following steps are located in the [tutorial](tutorial/) subdirectory.
 Let's retrieve the JSON-C source code first, in a specific revision that we know works with this tutorial: